Frequently Asked Questions

 - Submit to GWSPH: Upload the signed form to the SPH Undergraduate Form Submission Page for processing.

-Important Reminders- Do not register for the course until you’ve completed this approval process.
+- Do not register for the course until you’ve completed this approval process.
 GW cannot guarantee external refund policies.

-Economics Courses- If you are requesting transfer credit for ECON 1011 (or another Economics course), the Department of Economics has a digital ECON Transfer Credit Request.
+- If you are requesting transfer credit for ECON 1011 (or another Economics course), the Department of Economics has a digital ECON Transfer Credit Request.
 You can also check their website for a list of pre-approved courses to know which courses are most likely to be approved.

 - What’s the policy for courses taken before I enrolled at GW (pre-matriculation)?

 - Credits are reviewed individually.
-Pre-matriculation credits can count toward GPAC requirements and may be eligible to count towards major related courseswork with approval by the program director.
+Pre-matriculation credits can count toward GPAC requirements and may be eligible to count towards major related coursework with approval by the program director.
 GW will not award transfer credit for:

 - CLEP or institutional exams